darrell-pittman/ttl-simple-cache/README.md

 ```

-Note:  In the example above, observer has no Clean Interval so even though key expires, it will not be removed from cache until cache.get('key') is called.
+Note:  In the example above, observer has no Clean Interval so even though 'key' expires, it will not be removed from cache but will be replaced with new value when cache.get('key') is called.